Ajeeth12/SQL/Case Studies.md

 -------

 ## 3. Before & After Analysis
+## Total Sales for 4 Weeks Before and After 2020-06-15
 ```sql
  -- Total sales for the 4 weeks before and after 2020-06-15
  WITH sales_before_after AS (